- 1 cup butter, softened

 - Beat butter, sugars and salt until blended; beat in lemon peel.
 Gradually beat in flour.
 Divide dough in half.
 Shape each into a disk; wrap in plastic.
 Refrigerate 30 minutes.
 Let dough stand at room temperature 5-10 minutes to soften slightly.

 - Preheat oven to 325°.
 Roll each portion of dough between two pieces of waxed paper to 1/4-in. thickness.
-Cut dough with a floured 1-1/2-in. diamond-shaped cookie cutter.
+Cut dough with a floured 1-1/2-in. heart-shaped or other cookie cutter.
 Place 1 in. apart on lightly greased baking sheets.

 - Bake until bottoms are lightly browned, 7-10 minutes.
 Remove to wire racks to cool completely.

 - For glaze, mix confectioners' sugar, lemon peel and lemon juice until smooth; spread over cookies.
 Sprinkle with colored sugar.
 Yield: about 4 dozen.

 Sweet White Wine